darlanmoraes/socket.io-redis-ha/README.md

-# Socket IO With HAProxy And Kong Blue/Green
+# Socket IO With HAProxy And Redis

 I've made some tests and for me it was proven as a possible solution to high scalable environments under high load.